-- The specification of the initial place - A source location, given as place (e.g. WS09) - A list of objects to be picked up from the source service area - The specification of a final place for the robot
+- The specification of the initial place - A source location, given as place (e.g. WS09) - A list of objects to be manipulated from the source location. - The specification of a final place for the robot

 Manipulation Objects The manipulation objects used in this test are defined by the instances described in Table 5.1.